CHN-beta/ovito/doc/manual/reference/data_inspector/attributes.rst

-This page of the :ref:`data inspector <data_inspector>` lists all attribute values associated with the current dataset. :ref:`Global attributes <usage.global_attributes>` are properties that have been attached to a dataset, for example the current simulation timestep or the number of selected particles.
-Attributes may have time-dependent values which change with animation time, in particular if they are dynamically computed by the data pipeline for each frame.
+This page of the :ref:`data inspector <data_inspector>` lists all attribute values associated with the current dataset. :ref:`Global attributes <usage.global_attributes>` are properties that have been attached to a dataset, for example, the current simulation timestep or the number of selected particles.
+Attributes may have time-dependent values which change with animation time, in particular, if they are dynamically computed by the data pipeline for each frame.

 Each attribute has a unique name and a current value (numeric or textual), which are listed in the table of the data inspector.
 Some attributes, e.g. ``SourceFile`` and ``SourceFrame``,